Lenovo IdeaPad vs ThinkPad Laptops: Which is Best for you in 2023?

 If you are a student who needs a portable notebook that offers excellent performance, check out the IdeaPad 730s.
 The case is only 11.9mm thick and weighs just over 1kg.
 Despite its lightweight and durability, the aluminum case is stable and durable under pressure.
 The keyboard is great for long typing sessions.
 This is an ideal keyboard for college students with moderate to high performance and the right level of feedback.
 The glass touchpad is quite large and very accurate — the solid surface of the mouse.

 The screen is very nice.
 The IdeaPad 730s features a 13.3-inch 1080p IPS panel.
-It has high brightness, strong brightness, and clean colors, but also a medium color gamut.
+It has high brightness, strong brightness, and clean colors, but also a medium color gamut when i compare.
 Another downside is the slow response time.
 Performance is very good in most use cases.
 The Core i5 CPU with 4/8 cables has a lot of power, and eight GB of RAM is enough for most tasks.
 The only downside is the possible limited storage of 256GB SSD.

 Battery life is another matter.
 Under moderate load, it can provide more than 11 hours of life.
 Another advantage of the IdeaPad 730s is its low pricing.
 It is significantly cheaper than the competition (Dell XPS 13, Surface Laptop 3), and its price has gone up by 40 percent less.
 All in all, this is an excellent ultrabook for students who need high portability and high power at an affordable price.

 10. IdeaPad Flex 14: Lenovo IdeaPad 2-in1 advanced